-- Warm and comforting
+- Warm and comforting and easy to make.

 - Flour - You can use whole wheat flour to make these more healthy, or oat flour.
 All purpose flour also works well.